-If you hadn’t guessed by the ruddy great Eiffel Tower adorning the wall of the café space, there’s a French influence at large here – though the flaky brekkie croissants and pains au chocolat are as popular as the traditional breakfast fry-up or black pudding butty.
-All day ‘snacks’ range from the likes of croque monsieur to grilled paninis and salad.
+If you hadn’t guessed by the ruddy great Eiffel Tower adorning the wall, there’s a French influence at large here – with flaky croissants and pains au chocolat just as popular as the traditional fry-up and black pudding butty.
+All-day ‘snacks’ range from the likes of croque monsieur to paninis and salads.

 This sweet-toothed sit-in café on the Shore lends itself well to long breakfasts and informal parent-toddler clubs (worth bearing in mind if you’re feeling tender and heading there to get rid of a hangover).
 Besides the variety of sweet things on offer, their savoury options are equally impressive, with a giant vegetarian breakfast of leek and cheese sausages with eggs, tomatoes and all the trimmings, thick slabs of French toast with bacon and maple syrup, or soft baguettes with black pudding, sausages or bacon.

-If there’s one thing the well-to-do area of Stockbridge isn’t short of, it’s decent spots for a sup and a nosh.
-Opened in 2012, The Pantry has found its place among the pack.
-At the weekend, it’s regularly packed out with folks sampling the brunch menu, which include treats such as wild east Lothian mushrooms, pancetta and poached egg on toast and a breakfast burrito.
+If there’s one thing the well-to-do area of Stockbridge isn’t short of, it’s decent spots for a nosh.
+Opened in 2012, The Pantry has now found its place among the pack.
+At the weekend, it’s regularly packed out with folks sampling the brunch menu, which includes treats such as wild East Lothian mushrooms, pancetta and poached egg on toast and a breakfast burrito.

-Essentially this is a seafood restaurant sitting by the Water of Leith, near the old docks entrance.
-The décor involves lots of wood and a maritime theme but if you catch it between 9am and 11am the Ship has a daily breakfast menu with a certain touch of class.
-If you fancy whisky-smoked salmon with scrambled eggs, Stornoway black pudding with herb rosti and a poached egg, or a glass of champagne to start the day, this is the venue for you.
+The décor at this seafood restaurant by the Water of Leith involves lots of wood and has a maritime theme, but if you rock up between 9am and 11am you’ll find a daily breakfast menu with a certain touch of class.
+Think whisky-smoked salmon with scrambled eggs, Stornoway black pudding with herb rosti and a poached egg, or a glass of champagne to start the day.